Gabriel-RABHI/ActionBridge/README.md

 In this new paradigm, large projects can be built using **vertical modularization** (e.g., Sales, Users, Orders, Shipping) intersecting with **horizontal layers** (UI Components, UI State, Domain Logic, Read Models, and Asynchronous Services).

 The intersection of a vertical slice and a horizontal layer forms a **Cell**.
 Because Cells can encapsulate other Cells, the architecture is inherently fractal.
 Source code is distributed across separate projects, and within each project, every aspect is organized into deep directory trees.

+_NOTE : the vertical alignment is not a absolute architectural schema.
+Overlapping and misalignment is a necessary mitigation.
+The Cell concept remain a useful concept._

 Crucially, each Cell completely hides its internal data structures, processes, and logic, exposing only a strict, reduced set of abstractions: